Join our newsletter!

 The Good War and Those Who Refused to Fight It

-Conscientious objectors refused to fight in World War II, and prepared a generation of nonviolent activists who later changed American society.
+The story of the conscientious objectors who refused to fight in World War II, and prepared a generation of nonviolent activists who later changed American society.

 Premiere Date